apostrophecms/apostrophe/README.md

 Note the code that checks whether `area` is actually set before attempting to access its content.
 If no area with that slug has ever been saved, the `area` callback parameter will be null.

 Also note that there is an `err` parameter to the callback.
-Real-world applications should check for errors (and the provided `wiki.js` sample does).
+Real-world applications should check for errors (and the `wiki.js` sample application does).

 ## Grouping Areas Into "Pages"